-Yes, after some 30 days of fairly hectic and intense travelling in Indonesia, I had totally lost the plot, and was basically at the end of my tether.
-It's a travel trap that I've fallen into before: if you push yourself too far too quickly, you'll burn out, and the whole experience suffers as a result.
+After some 30 days of fairly hectic and intense travelling in Indonesia, I had totally lost the plot and was basically at the end of my tether.
+It's a travel trap that I've fallen into before; if you push yourself too far too quickly, you'll burn out, and the whole experience suffers as a result.
 When I got to Ampana, I was almost ready to throw in the towel and fly back to London.
 Let me elaborate.

 I even went as far as to make a list of things that were really winding me up, as a kind of organisational therapy.
-I repeat the list here, though bear in mind that these notes were jotted down under a black cloud of illness and travel fatigue:
+I repeat the list here, to give you a peek into the mind of a long-term traveller, though bear in mind that these notes were jotted down under a black cloud of illness and travel fatigue, so take them with a large pinch of salt:

 -

-I came to Asia for the culture: after Australia and New Zealand I'm not too bothered by trying to find amazing landscapes in Asia, but want to discover different ways of life and different ideas.
-The problem was that I found Indonesian culture rather hard to experience, outside of the neatly packaged cultural experiences like Ubud or Torajaland.
-Essentially, I couldn't find the culture I so badly wanted to see.
+I came to Southeast Asia for the culture; after Australia and New Zealand I'm not too bothered by trying to find amazing landscapes here, but I want to discover different ways of life and different ideas.
+The problem is that I'm finding Indonesian culture rather hard to experience, outside of the neatly packaged cultural experiences like Ubud.
+Essentially, I can't find the culture I so badly want to see.

 -